408-ETO/ZhiHuiShu-Robot/README.md

 [![LICENSE](https://img.shields.io/badge/license-Anti%20996-blue.svg)](https://github.com/996icu/996.ICU/blob/master/LICENSE)

 ### Introduction
-"anti-ZHS" is a chrome extension whose propose is to watch "ZHS" online course automaticly by injecting js and liberate college student from boring online cource and from ZHS's devils talons.
+"anti-ZHS" is a chrome extension whose purpose is to watch "ZHS" online course automaticly by injecting js and liberate college student from boring online cource and from ZHS's devils talons.

 ### Usage
 * It is easy to use.
 Just load the unzip file under developer mode in your Chrome.